SypherKx/AutoFlow-Agency-/README.md

 ---

-## 💡 Why AutoFlow?
+## 💡 Why FlowLabs?

 Running an agency is hard.
-You have leads in emails, client data in spreadsheets, and payments all over the place. **AutoFlow solves this chaos.**
+You have leads in emails, client data in spreadsheets, and payments all over the place. **FlowLabs solves this chaos.**

 It acts as the "Brain" of your agency, allowing you to:
 *   **Close More Deals:** Use AI to generate personalized outreach messages that convert.